arlowatts/justdragons/index.md

 - Who has your character influenced and inspired?
 Have they performed epic deeds?
 Or mentored someone in their care?

 Strong answers to these questions will keep your character grounded throughout the game and will make it easier for you to improvise.
 When you find yourself at a loss for words, come back to these questions to find your footing.

+> Not feeling it with these questions?
+There are many ways to create a character, and you can do it however you like.
+What's important in the end is that you feel comfortable role-playing your character and that you understand them well enough to improvise.